 On November 12, 2020, our sponsor paid an aggregate of \$25,000 on behalf of us to cover certain offering costs in exchange for 2,156,250 founder shares, or approximately \$0.012 per share.
 On December 7, 2020, our sponsor forfeited 161,719 founder shares to us and Ladenburg and certain of its employees purchased from us an aggregate of 161,719 representative shares at an average purchase price of approximately \$0.012 per share, for an aggregate purchase price of \$1,875.
-The number of founder shares and representative shares issued was determined based on the expectation that such founder shares and representative shares held by our sponsor and Ladenburg and its employees would represent 20% of the outstanding shares after this offering (excluding the placement units and the shares of common stock and warrants underlying the placement units).
-On January 3, 2021, we effected a stock dividend of 1/3 of a share of common stock for every share of common stock outstanding, resulting in an aggregate of 2,875,000 founder shares outstanding (including up to 375,000 shares subject to forfeiture to the extent that the underwriters' over-allotment is not exercised in full or in part).
-On January 4, 2021, our sponsor forfeited 28,750 founder shares to us and Ladenburg and certain of its employees purchased from us an aggregate of 28,750 representative shares at an average purchase price of approximately \$0.008 per share, for an aggregate purchase price of \$230.
-As a result, our sponsor currently own 2,630,625 shares and Ladenburg and certain of its employees currently own 244,375 representative shares (including up to 343,125 and 31,875 shares, respectively, subject to forfeiture to the extent that the underwriters' over-allotment is not exercised in full or in part).
-The founder shares and representative shares will be worthless if we do not complete an initial business combination.
-Our sponsor has agreed to purchase an aggregate of 382,250 placement units at a price of \$10.00 per unit (417,200 placement units if the over-allotment option is exercised in full), for an aggregate purchase price of \$3,822,500 (or \$4,172,000 if the over-allotment option is exercised in full).
-Each placement unit consists of one share of common stock and onehalf of one warrant.
+The number of founder shares and representative shares issued was determined based on the expectation that such founder shares and representative shares and representative shares will be worthless if we do not complete an initial business combination.
+Our sponsor has agreed to purchase an aggregate of 241,500 placement units at a price of \$10.00 per unit (258,375 placement units if the over-allotment option is exercised in full), for an aggregate purchase price of \$2,415,000 (or \$2,583,750 if the over-allotment option is exercised in full).
+Each placement unit consists of one share of common stock and one-half of one warrant.
 Each whole warrant is exercisable to purchase one whole share of common stock at \$11.50 per share.
 These securities will also be worthless if we do not complete an initial business combination.
-Holders of founder shares have agreed (A) to vote any shares owned by them in favor of any proposed initial business combination and (B) not to redeem any founder shares in connection with a stockholder vote to approve a proposed initial business combination.
+Holders of founder shares in connection with a stockholder vote to approve a proposed initial business combination and (B) not to redeem any founder shares in connection with a stockholder vote to approve a proposed initial business combination.
 In addition, we may obtain loans from our sponsor, affiliates of our sponsor or an officer or director.
 The personal and financial interests of our officers and directors may influence their motivation in identifying and selecting a target business combination, completing an initial business combination and influencing the operation of the business following the initial business combination.